DELETE

 • Performance and storage improvements: Deleting a column in SQL can lead to improved query performance, especially if the column is retrieved but not used.
 Removing the data associated with the column also results in reduced storage.

 Keep in mind that deleting a column is an operation that cannot be undone.
 This means that you must be careful with it, especially in production environments.
-Before proceeding with the irreversible operation, it is critical to plan properly, back up the database, and consider the potential impact on existing applications and queries.
+Before proceeding with the irreversible operation, it is essential to plan properly, back up the database, and consider the potential impact on existing applications and queries.

 For further reading on how to perform and and deal with backups in databases, check out our guides:

-How to Delete a Column in SQL
+Syntax to Delete a Column in SQL

-In this section, you will see how to delete one or more columns in the most popular relation databases:
+In this section, you will see how to delete one or more columns in the most popular relational databases:

 • MySQL